Fix Squeaky Floor - The Real Reason The Hot Weather Is Making Your Floor Squeak

 Many of the customers we serve have noticed their brand-new click system wood floor started creaking within months of being laid.
 Many people think the floor or the materials are faulty, however, in many cases the correct break-in procedure for the new floor has not been followed.
 Once your new floor is laid the heating must be off for at least a day.
 Then you must turn on the heating at ambient temperature and increase the thermostat by 1 degree per day until you reach the desired temperature, Not following this important procedure will cause the floor to contract too quickly and it will never return to the shape or size it was when new…and this means creaks – lots of them.

 If you have this problem you will feel the flooring moving under bare foot - especially in the hot summer months.
 This movement is what is causing the creaking.

-When machinery squeaks you give it oil so it has never made sense to me when people recommend using the screws or glue to stop creaks.
-Simply put, adding more friction to friction is a very blunt way of trying to solve a problem.
-Stop Creak can help by allowing the floor to move freely underfoot.
+When machinery squeaks you give it oil so it has never made sense to me when people recommend using the screws or glue to stop creaks in click system floors.
+These floors want to move more freely, not less so adding glue to a floating floor is a very blunt way of trying to solve a problem.
+Stop Creak lubricates these floors allowing them to move freely underfoot.
 It is designed to allow your floor to move more, without friction and in harmony with the changing weather conditions.